 He began his Railroad career in 1986 at the Mid Atlantic Railroad in Chadbourn N.C.
 Having been in Train Service as a locomotive engineer, he worked his way up to Chief Mechanical Officer.
 In 1989, he took a job opportunity to work with Railtex at the Georgia South Western where he was responsible for the locomotive and freight car fleet.
 Then in 1992, he was transfered to the North Carolina & Virginia Properties, where he took care of The Chesapeake and Albemarle Railway and the

-Ed is Vice President of Transportation at the Aberdeen Carolina & Western Railway Company.
+Ed is Vice President of Transportation/Maintenance of Way at the Aberdeen Carolina & Western Railway Company.

-Jennifer is Director of Marketing and Business Development for Aberdeen Carolina & Western Railway.
+Jennifer is President of the Aberdeen Carolina & Western Railway.

 After graduating Magna Cum Laude with a BS in Business Management at the University of North Carolina at Charlotte, Jennifer worked for a prominent commercial real estate firm in Charlotte for 3 years.
-After getting a strong understanding in the commercial and industrial sector, she moved back to Pinehurst to begin her railroad career.
+After getting a strong understanding in the commercial and industrial sector, she moved back to Pinehurst to begin her railroad career beginning as Director of Marketing and Sales with a moving to President as of November 1, 2016.